 In 1845 educational pioneer Horace Mann had an idea.
 Instead of annual oral exams, he suggested that Boston Public School children should prove their knowledge through written tests.
-According to Carole J. Gallagher, who wrote about the history of standardized tests in a 2003 paper for Education Psychology Review, Mann’s goal was to find and replicate the best teaching methods so that all children could have equal opportunities.
+According to Carole J. Gallagher, who wrote about the history of standardized tests in a 2003 paper for Educational Psychology Review, Mann’s goal was to find and replicate the best teaching methods so that all children could have equal opportunities.

 The standardized testing movement didn’t really take hold in a big way until quite a bit later, but it’s made up for the slow start in recent decades, becoming central to how our educational system works.